bright/new-www/content/blog/ultimate-guide-to-healthtech.md

 HealthTech and MedTech applications are usually comprehensive, massive systems dealing with tons of information.
 Patient's health history, prescribed medicine, vital sign metrics – all of this data is important for healthcare providers and must be well-designed in any system aiming to help them care for patients.
 That's why there are a few best practices for designing apps for healthcare:

-* Data Management: The design must effectively manage and display large amounts of information in an accessible manner.
+* **Data Management**: The design must effectively manage and display large amounts of information in an accessible manner.
-* Information Prioritization: Essential information should be prioritized and easily accessible, preferably on the main screen.
+* **Information Prioritization**: Essential information should be prioritized and easily accessible, preferably on the main screen.
-* Iconography: Use of intuitive icons that convey information quickly and effectively.
+* **Iconography**: Use of intuitive icons that convey information quickly and effectively.
-* Color Coding: Employ color coding to differentiate and highlight important data and functions.
+* **Color Coding**: Employ color coding to differentiate and highlight important data and functions.
-* Functional Aesthetics: The design should focus on functionality over aesthetics, meeting the practical needs of healthcare professionals.
+* **Functional Aesthetics**: The design should focus on functionality over aesthetics, meeting the practical needs of healthcare professionals.

 Fancy going deeper into product design for healthcare?
 Explore [UX design best practices in healthcare with a case study](/blog/ux-design-healthcare-medical-apps-case-study/).